 Finally, we focused our attention on how easy it was to read each model with the oven door open and closed.
 Our testers favored models that had minimal markings beyond 50- and 25-degree indications, since having more tick marks made them harder to read, and the extra marks were unnecessary anyway.
 We also knocked off points on models with metal casings that obscured the numbers or cast long shadows on them, forcing us to crouch or squint to read the temperature.

 In the end, nearly half our lineup failed to meet our basic criteria for legibility and stability.
 Add to that the three models that faltered in our accuracy tests, and we were left with just four oven thermometers that met our expectations.
 Of these, our winner earned the top marks.
 It has large temperature markings and a simple, streamlined face—plus, a wide base that fits securely on all types of oven racks without fiddling or fussing.
 It’s our new winner, and one that we’ll be keeping within easy reach to check our own ovens.

-We tested 10 dialface thermometers, priced from $4.63 to $20.94, all with a temperature range of at least 150 to 500 degrees Fahrenheit.
+We tested 10 dialface thermometers, priced from about $5.00 to $20.00, all with a temperature range of at least 150 to 500 degrees Fahrenheit.
 Prices shown were paid online.
 Models appear in order of preference.

 - ACCURACY: We weighed this criterion most heavily in our rankings.
 We tested four units of each model in ovens set to 250, 350, and 450 degrees Fahrenheit, using a lab-grade thermocouple to assess their accuracy.
 Models lost points if one unit was off by more than 10 degrees.